DarkB0shy/42CProjects/README.md

 				1001001001
 				1111111111

-In order to run a MiniLibX program on Ubuntu you need to download these packages:
+To run this program on Ubuntu you might need to download these packages:

 $sudo apt install -y zlib1g-dev libxext-dev libx11-dev libbsd-dev libxrandr-dev libxinerama-dev libxcursor-dev